You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 You're almost halfway there.

-Uh he made that very personal.
+He made that very personal.

-Plenty of people saw it hard to support some of our other presidential nominees.
+Now, Sean, I just want to remind everyone, too, plenty of people saw it hard to support some of our other presidential nominees.

 Okay.

-Uh we we got a lot of people voicing down on the throat who I don't see as necessarily limited government free market conservatives, and we're also fall in line because, quote, they can win.
+We get a lot of people floating down our throats who I don't see as necessarily limited government free market conservatives.

-I think that's a very irresponsible thing to say, I'm going to vote for Hillary Clinton over Donald Trump when she compared, she compared pro-life Republicans to terrorists.
+I'm going to vote for Hillary Clinton over Donald Trump when she compared, she compared pro-life Republicans to terrorists.

 She called what Republicans terrorists?

-You know, um, one of the things that I think has been missed here, and both of you have been polling for many, many years, and you've been through many of these election cycles as I have been.
+You know, one of the things that I think has been missed here, and both of you have been polling for many, many years, and you've been through many of these election cycles as I have been.

-I I I think that this is basically the voters putting their middle fingers up in the face of both parties.
+I think that this is basically the voters putting their middle fingers up in the face of both parties.

-Well, Sean, that's why I said on your program that the best vice presidential candidate I could think of for Donald Trump uh was Ben Carson.
+Well, Sean, that's why I said on your program that the best vice presidential candidate I could think of for Donald Trump was Ben Carson.

 Stay outside.